jmeowmeow/PixieReport/express-progress/tasks.md

 ### Alt text creation breakdown
 - TO ACCOMPLISH: Creating alt-text describing an image.
+- [X] Introduce Layer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
+- [X] Add an alt-text composer based on computeSceneText (layer.desc), computeAltText.
 - [ ] Introduce JimpLayer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
 - [ ] Replace image loads with layer loads including text.
 - [ ] Replace dynamic image load with preload stage, move layer metadata and text out of composer.
-- [ ] Add an alt-text composer based on computeSceneText (layer.desc), computeAltText.
 - [ ] Put the alt text in the alt= attribute of the composed image.
 - [ ] THEREBY: Restoring alt-text generation.